How to Stay Positive and Grow Your Career Despite an Injury

 Nothing takes you outside of yourself more than volunteering.
 In addition to providing a day away from the house, volunteer work gives you the sense that you make a difference.
 This can be important while recovering from an injury if find yourself questioning your capabilities and relevance.

 Whether you plan to return to your previous job or not, an injury can provide you with the opportunity to engage in personal as well as professional development.
-Keeping a positive attitude allows you to use this downtime for growth and, as a bonus, it significantly speeds up your recovery time.
+Staying positive allows you to use this downtime for growth and, as a bonus, it significantly speeds up your recovery time.